bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 ```

-> Let React know if a component’s output is not affected by the current change in state or props.
+> Let React know if a component's output is not affected by the current change in state or props.

 > The default behavior is to re-render on every state change, and in the vast majority of cases you should rely on the default behavior.